isomerpages/mof-vital/media-library/publications/_posts/2022-04-04-post-Blog post by UiPath: Serving the public better with smart robots.md

 layout: post
 description: "Blog post by UiPath: Serving the public better with smart robots"
 ---
 <p style="font-size: 26px;color:#585858;text-align:justify;">
 	<b>Serving the Public Better with Smart Robots</b>
 </p>
 <div style="font-size: 16px;color:#585858;text-align:justify;">
-	by <A HREF="https://www.uipath.com/blog/wen-ming-wong">Wen-Ming Wong</A> | 04 APRIL 2022</div>
+	by Wen-Ming Wong | 04 APRIL 2022</div>
 <img src="/images/Media/UiPathBlogPost_Image1.png">
 <p style="font-size: 18px;color:#585858;text-align:justify;">
-	The mission of <a href="https://www.uipath.com/solutions/industry/public-sector-automation">public sector services</a> is often defined as serving the people, by the people.
+	The mission of public sector services is often defined as serving the people, by the people.
 With the help of software robots, humans are empowered to achieve greater productivity and satisfaction at work, which benefits the employee, the organization, and the citizen.
-This is where <a href="https://www.uipath.com/rpa/robotic-process-automation">robotic process automation</a> (RPA) can shine.
+This is where robotic process automation (RPA) can shine.
 </p>
 <p style="font-size: 18px;color:#585858;text-align:justify;">
 At a webinar jointly organized by UiPath and the Singapore government’s shared services department VITAL on Dec 9, 2021, experts shared insights that highlighted the need for public agencies to automate processes.
 Not only does automation improve public service delivery, but also enhances experiences for both employees and the public.